SOBotics/SOCVFinder/function_specifications.md

 Fill the database with selected questions and then monitor with predefined strategy the questions.

-To find possibile duplicates use comments example
+To find possible duplicates use comments example

 <code>
 "comments": [